Friends of the Headwaters Organization and Mission

 proposed Sandpiper and currently proposed Line 3 pipelines.
 Enbridge’s record of spills, the highly flammable and toxic nature of Bakken crude (Sandpiper), the potential for transporting tar sands oil (Line3), and the resource features of the proposed corridor for these pipelines – through this area’s shallow aquifers, under several rivers and near several lakes – are just some of our concerns.
 From the beginning, we have advocated for the following:

 • A longer comment period to provide citizens who are seasonal residents with a chance to study the route and respond to the issues.

 • Removal of this pipeline route from Hubbard County and Minnesota lake country.
-(We have provided the MN PUC with a detailed rationale for four routes, which avoid the Mississippi Headwaters and the lake country of this area.)
+(We have provided the MN PUC with a detailed rationale for alternative routes, which avoid the Mississippi Headwaters and the lake country of this area.)

 • More rigorous federal and state routing criteria, regulations, and inspections for all pipelines.